Introduction & Context

 \[ v_{g} = \frac{d^{2} \cdot (\rho_{s} - \rho_{l}) \cdot g}{18 \cdot \mu} \]

-To determine the maximum volumetric flow rate (\( Q_{\text{max}} \)), we integrate the settling velocity over the effective volume of the centrifuge using the sigma factor (\(\Sigma\)).
+To determine the maximum volumetric flow rate (\( Q_{\text{max}} \)), we integrate the settling velocity over the effective volume of the centrifuge using the sigma factor (\(\Sigma\)) as described in the sigma theory for centrifuge scale‑up.
 The governing equation is expressed as:

 \[ Q_{\text{max}} = v_{g} \cdot \Sigma = \frac{d^{2} \cdot (\rho_{s} - \rho_{l}) \cdot \omega^{2} \cdot V}{18 \cdot \mu \cdot \ln(r_{2} / r_{1})} \]